-Fourth Crusade (1202-1204 CE) resulting in the sacking of the Capital city of the Byzantine Empire, Constantinople.
+Fourth Crusade (1202-1204 CE) resulting in the sacking of the Capital city of the Byzantine Empire, Constantinople in which many liturgical and sacramental items, as well as holy relics, were confiscated and taken back to Rome.
+In the present time Rome has begun the process of returning some of these items to the Orthodox Church.